venth/aws-adfs/README.md

   ```
   sudo apt-get install python-dev libxml2-dev libxslt1-dev zlib1g-dev
   ```
+* python 2.6 is not supported
+* python 3.2 is not supported

 # Credits
 * [Brandond](https://github.com/brandond) for: Remove storage of credentials, in favor of storing ADFS session cookies